jacobproffer/blog/content/travel/a-day-at-fuji-q-highland.md

 My first ride of the day was Eejanaika, a fourth dimension hypercoaster with rotatable seats.
 Mindful of long wait times at Fuji-Q Highland, I purchased an express pass for Eejanaika for 3,000 yen from an automated machine near a ride called Zokkon.
 The pass spared me from the prospect of a two-hour wait and gave permission to skip the standard line.
 The pass came with a catch - a limited time window.
 This caused for me to run from Zokkon to Eejanaika, a sizeable distance in the park.
 With the heat and high humidity of a Japanese summer, I was drenched in sweat upon arrival.

-After I climbed the stairs to the top of Eejanaika, I was assigned the first car.
+I climbed the stairs to the top of Eejanaika and was assigned a car towards the end of the coaster.
 Shoes had to be removed and pockets emptied, deposited into a turn-key storage locker.
 After I was seated, a worker was required to secure me into the seat with a shoulder harness and lap belt.
 My legs, however, were free to dangle below the car.
 The worker made me prove I wasn't able to remove the harness or belt, and shouted, "Eejanaika!", while other riders screamed with fear or excitement.
 Though the coaster hadn't moved yet, I gripped the safety bars in anticipation.

 An alarm sounded, the floor lowered and the coaster left the station.
 I was propelled backwards as the seat tilted when the coaster entered a 240 foot climb.
 In the ascent, Mount Fuji was visible, the top shrouded in clouds.
 At the top of the climb, a sudden dip in the track jolted me.
 Before I processed the jolt, the coaster dipped into a steep vertical dive.
 The acceleration brought the coaster quickly to the bottom of the track and into a lengthened loop as my individual seat rotated 360 degrees.
 The rest of the ride became a blur as I was tossed and turned at absurd speeds.